pascalboehler/pascalboehler/README.md

 Currently, I am working a lot with Python and CPP.
 Python I use to work with datasets and when trying to quickly create a function for physics class, to plot data or similiar.
 With C++ I work with OpenFrameworks and the Arduino platform, to create creative ideas I have.
 Also I use C++ whenever it needs to be really fast.

 #### Contact
-If you want to get in touch with me, you can use those channels below:
+If you want to get in touch with me, you can use the following channels:

 📫: info@photographymore.kiwi